openfisca/openfisca-doc/source/contribute/commit-messages.md

 ### Renaming

-Renaming one or several variables will be notified by a commit message with the following syntax, **on one idependant line per renamed variable**:
+Renaming one or several variables will be notified by a commit message with the following syntax, **on one independent line per renamed variable**:

 ```txt
 Rename former_name to new_name